 Going back to the idea of snake bites as being healing, it's possible if the snake bites someone else in your dream, you're actually dreaming about them being healed.
 But, Loewenberg notes, "always start with yourself when figuring out a dream, because sometimes our dreams will give us a third-party perspective so we can better understand how something is affecting us or how you're behaving in that situation."

-How to work past this dream
+How to work past a snake dream

 Before you can begin overcoming and working past a dream, you have to nail down what the dream's message is.
 The above interpretations can help you get the ball rolling.
 Thinking about your day before the dream might help you decipher it, too.

 "Our dreams are a commentary on our days," Loewenberg adds.
 "So, look at the day before, and compare the dream to the previous day.
 Do the emotions correlate?
 Do the actions or conversations correlate?
 That will help you figure out exactly what it is the dream is commenting on."